 These three types of Litecoin mining hardware paint a pretty good picture of the choices that you have when thinking about what mining technology to invest in.

-It is worth mentioning that even though there are quite a few options to pick from, they vary significantly in their quality and performance.
-While CPU hardware is considered to be the worst choice for mining Litecoin (or any other cryptocurrency at that), ASICs take the lead in is just perfect for that task.
+Before actually making a choice, do note that even though there are quite a few options to pick from, they vary significantly in their quality and performance.
+While CPU hardware is considered to be the worst choice for mining Litecoin (or any other cryptocurrency at that), ASICs take the lead and are just perfect for that task.

 Naturally, though, everything isn’t simply black and white - CPU mining requires virtually no initial investment or specific equipment (although the electricity prices might give you a heart attack!) while the ASICs are quite expensive and require some initial knowledge about crypto hardware assembly.

 Also, if you possess huge amounts of Litecoin, you should make sure to use a reliable wallet.
 The most secure ones are hardware wallets.
-I'd recommend checking out Ledger Nano S and Trezor.
-However, if you're looking for an online wallet, you should definitely give it a try to Coinbase.
+I'd recommend checking out Ledger Nano X and Trezor.
+However, if you're looking for an online wallet, you should definitely give Binance a try.

-Now that you know the differences between the three types of Litecoin mining hardware, let’s jump straight into the Litecoin miner list!
+Now that you know the differences between the three types of Litecoin mining hardware, as well as the two main mining types, let’s jump straight into the Litecoin miner list!
 Quick disclaimer, though - the list isn’t organized in any specific order.

 Best Litecoin Mining Hardware